-JUNE 1, 1995
+JUNE 5, 1997

-Notice is hereby given that the 1995 Annual Meeting of Shareholders of McGrath RentCorp, a California corporation, will be held at McGrath RentCorp's Corporate Headquarters located at 2500 Grant Avenue, San Lorenzo, California 94580, on Thursday, June 1, 1995, at 2:00 p.m., local time, for the following purposes:
+Notice is hereby given that the 1997 Annual Meeting of Shareholders of McGrath RentCorp, a California corporation, will be held at McGrath RentCorp's Corporate Headquarters located at 2500 Grant Avenue, San Lorenzo, California 94580, on Thursday, June 5, 1997, at 2:00 p.m., local time, for the following purposes:

-- 1. To elect five directors to serve until the next annual meeting of shareholders and until their respective successors are duly elected; - To approve the action of the Board of Directors in appointing Arthur Andersen LLP as McGrath RentCorp's independent public accountants for the fiscal year ending December 31, 1995; and - 3.
+- To elect five directors to serve until the next annual meeting of shareholders and until their respective successors are duly elected; - 2.
+To approve an amendment to the Bylaws of McGrath RentCorp to increase the authorized number of directors. - To approve the appointment of Arthur Andersen LLP as McGrath RentCorp's independent public accountants for the year ending December 31, 1997; and - 4.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Shareholders of record at the close of business on April 20, 1995 are entitled to notice of, and to vote at, the Meeting or any adjournment thereof.
+Shareholders of record at the close of business on April 15, 1997 are entitled to notice of, and to vote at, the Meeting or any adjournment thereof.
 All shareholders are cordially invited to attend the Meeting in person.
 However, to insure your representation at the Meeting, you are urged to mark, sign and return the enclosed Proxy as promptly as possible in the accompanying postage-prepaid envelope.
 Any shareholder attending the Meeting may vote in person even if he or she has returned the Proxy.